Sereg20/Task_Center/IPS_config/2 Target System Config/README.md

 ![System params](./Images/1.3.1.png "System params")

-As a result, a Target system is created and displayed in Target Systems list on the left hand side
+As a result, a Target system has been created and displayed in Target Systems list on the left hand side

 ### Step 2: Configure Transformation for the Target system